When is an Alcohol Detox Program Necessary?

 - Physical changes, such as gastrointestinal problems

-For someone with a physical dependence on alcohol, detox can be dangerous if not done properly.
-In order to prevent dangerous and occasionally fatal withdrawal symptoms, it is usually necessary for people with alcohol dependence to detox in a medically supervised facility.
+For someone with physical alcohol dependence, detox can be dangerous if not done properly.
+To prevent dangerous and occasionally fatal alcohol withdrawal symptoms, it is usually necessary for people with alcohol dependence to detox in a medically supervised facility.

 Alcohol Detox in a Medically Supervised Setting